Ortho-integral surfaces: Appendix: Ptolemy relations and their generalizations

 \subsection{A quintet of geodesics}

 Let $A,P,B,C,D$ be five disjoint geodesics in $\mathbb{H}$ with a cyclic order.
 Each of them divides $\mathbb{H}$ into two domains such that the other four geodesics lie in the same domain.
 Let $O$ be the intersection between $AC$ and $BD$.
-With the notations in Section \ref{Notations}, one has the following relations: \begin{lem} (Orthoquadrilateral relation)
+With the notations in Items \ref{3.1a}, \ref{3.1b} and \ref{3.1c} in Section \ref{Notations}, one has the following relations: \begin{lem} (Orthoquadrilateral relation)